webpack/webpack-cli/OPTIONS.md

   --output-devtool-namespace <value>                                                 Module namespace to use when interpolating filename template string for the sources array in a generated SourceMap.
                                                                                      Defaults to `output.library` if not set.
 It's useful for avoiding runtime collisions in sourcemaps from multiple webpack projects built as libraries.
-  --output-enabled-chunk-loading-types <value...>                                    The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require'
+  --output-enabled-chunk-loading-types <value...>                                    The method of loading chunks (methods included by default are 'jsonp' (web), 'import' (ESM), 'importScripts'
-                                                                                     (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
+                                                                                     (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
   --output-enabled-chunk-loading-types-reset                                         Clear all items provided in 'output.enabledChunkLoadingTypes' configuration.
 List of chunk loading types enabled for
                                                                                      use by entry points.
   --output-enabled-library-types <value...>                                          Type of library (types included by default are 'var', 'module', 'assign', 'assign-properties', 'this', 'window',